theXappy/RemoteNET/README.md

 1. Clone
 2. Open `RemoteNET.sln` file in VisualStudio 2019
 3. Build Solution (`Ctrl+Shift+B`)
-4. Make sure both x32 and x64 versions are ticked for C++ projects (Injector, BootstrapDLL)
-5. Make sure ScubaDiver and RemoteNET are ticked (Any CPU will do)
-6. Click `Build`

 If you get errors of missing exes/dlls make sure the compilation order is set such that
 the C++ projects compile first (BOTH x32 and x64 need to be compiled), then **ScubaDiver** and then **RemoteNET**.